AlishaRuqshan/snowflake-dbt-airflow-pipeline/README.md

 🚀 End-to-End Cloud Data Pipeline Project (Snowflake + dbt + Apache Airflow)

-📌 Project Overview
+**📌 Project Overview**
+ .
 Hey there!
 This project walks you through how to build a cloud-based data pipeline using:

+ .
 Snowflake – a super scalable, cloud-native data warehouse

-dbt (Data Build Tool) – lets you transform data using SQL like a pro, all while treating it like code
+ . dbt (Data Build Tool) – lets you transform data using SQL like a pro, all while treating it like code

+ .
 Apache Airflow (via Astro CLI) – to orchestrate and schedule everything, container-style

-Goal: Seamlessly ingest, transform, and orchestrate structured data using modern, cloud-friendly tools in a containerized setup you can spin up anywhere.
+**Goal**: Seamlessly ingest, transform, and orchestrate structured data using modern, cloud-friendly tools in a containerized setup you can spin up anywhere.

-💡 Why This Project Matters
+**💡 Why This Project Matters**

+ .
 Old-school ETL pipelines can be clunky — think hard-to-maintain scripts, mystery logic, and “who broke this?” moments.

-dbt flips the script by:
+** .dbt flips the script by:**

+ .
 Making your SQL modular, version-controlled, and testable

+ .
 Boosting transparency with data lineage and documentation

+ .
 Letting data teams collaborate like software engineers

+ .
 Pair that with Snowflake’s muscle and Airflow’s scheduling chops, and you’ve got a modern setup that actually scales.

-🔧 What You'll Get Out of This

-Build end-to-end ELT pipelines using dbt + Snowflake

-Write clean, reusable SQL models and macros

-Trigger and monitor dbt runs inside Apache Airflow

-Manage your config with profiles.yml and support multiple environments

-Organize your repo like a pro and track it all with Git
+**Why It’s Valuable for Data Analysts**

+ .
+As a data analyst, being able to trust and understand your data is everything.
+This project:

+ .
+Helps you trace how raw data becomes analysis-ready

+ .
+Gives you visibility into transformations

+ .
+Empowers self-service access through clean, documented models

+****Why It’s Important for Me as a Data Engineer**
+As the Data Engineer on this project, I:

+ .
+Designed the ELT architecture from scratch using best practices

+ .
+Wrote SQL-based models with dbt, using macros for flexibility

+ .
+Built a reusable, containerized environment with Astro CLI + Docker

+ .
+Automated all steps with Airflow and managed configs with profiles.yml

+ .
+Integrated version control with Git and structured the project for teamwork

-🧱 Project Folder Breakdown
+**🧱 Project Folder Breakdown**

 dbt-dag/